felixmc/rpi-matrix-node-canvas/README.md

 You should be able to draw on the led matrix from web now.

+Because I'm lazy, color picker only works in browsers that support `<input type="color">`.

 Mobile support is spotty, only supports repeated taps.
 I'll take any pointers/pull requests on improving the functionality.

+Despite the name, it doesn't actually use html5 canvas.

 ##Demo